shubh2001/DDMP-Project/README.md

 * We use **torchaudio** instead of soundfile.
 * We resample all read audio files to **16,000 Hz** to align with the new backbone.

-Feature extraction was done on cluster with an interactive GPU environment and took roughly 50 minutes for a single train.x (x = {1,2,3})
+Feature extraction was done on cluster with an interactive GPU environment and took roughly 50 minutes for a single train.x file. (x = {1,2,3})

 # Creating a virtual work environment
 We created a YAML file to have the same setup for our conda virtual environment.
 We use this virtual environment to set the sequence modeling toolkit, fairseq, that we use to run our training.